umbraco/UmbracoDocs/Umbraco-Cloud/Troubleshooting/Structure-Error/index.md

 In order to figure out which of the two colliding `.uda` files are the file for the Document Type created on the Live environment follow these steps:

 1. Access **Kudu** for the Live environment / the environment where the correct Document Type is
+2. Use the CMD console (found under the 'Debug console' menu) to navigate to your `site/wwwroot/data/` folder
-2. Remove both colliding `.uda` files from the `/data/revision` folder in both `/repository` and `/wwwroot`
+3. Remove both colliding `.uda` files from the `/data/revision` folder in both `/repository` and `/wwwroot`
-3. In `/wwwroot/data` run this command: `echo > deploy-export`
+4. In `/wwwroot/data` run this command: `echo > deploy-export`
-4. This will generate a `.uda` file for the Document Type, and this will be the correct one
+5. This will generate a `.uda` file for the Document Type, and this will be the correct one
-5. Run `echo > deploy` in the same folder, to make sure everything is extracting correctly
+6. Run `echo > deploy` in the same folder, to make sure everything is extracting correctly

 ![Finding correct UDA file](images/visualization3.png)